zubko/zubko.io/content/posts/2019-06-25-rn-improve-imports.md

 ---
-date: '2019-06-25'
+date: "2019-06-25"
-title: 'How to improve local imports in React Native'
+title: "How to improve local imports in React Native"
-path: '/blog/rn-improve-imports'
+path: "/blog/rn-improve-imports"
-tags: ['advice', 'react-native', 'npm', 'metro']
+tags: ["advice", "react-native", "npm", "metro"]
 ---

 Preventing those unmaintainable ../../.. in the imports.